 Today the market is being apotheosized as the mythical space in which the individual can be free and yet provided with plenty by the hidden hand of the market.
-Yet, inherent to the capitalist accumulation process is the systematic inculcation of an insatiable desire to possess goods9.
+Yet, inherent to the capitalist accumulation process is the systematic inculcation of an insatiable desire to possess goods.
 As Marx writing in the 19th century pointed out, "the capitalist system not only produces goods that satisfy needs, but also the needs that these goods satisfy."
-The subliminal language of advertisement does not represent goods, but rather fantasizes goods such that they appear to us not in terms of their material attributes, but as magical receptacles of such qualities as beauty, efficacy and power10.
-Thus, qualities, which we actually possess as human beings are transposed into goods, and the individual gets locked into an endless pursuit of acquisition11.
+The subliminal language of advertisement does not represent goods, but rather fantasizes goods such that they appear to us not in terms of their material attributes, but as magical receptacles of such qualities as beauty, efficacy and power.
+Thus, qualities, which we actually possess as human beings are transposed into goods, and the individual gets locked into an endless pursuit of acquisition.

 The culture of consumerism, which the market systematically inculcates, is inconsistent with conserving the environment.
-The life support systems of our planet cannot be sustained beyond a certain limit in the levels of global output growth inspite of any foreseeable development and adoption of green technologies.
-As Mahatama Gandhi said, "There is enough in the world for everybody's need but not for everybody's greed".
+The life support systems of our planet cannot be sustained beyond a certain limit in the levels of global output growth inspite of any

-9 See: Akmal Hussain: Commodities and the Displacement of Desire, Daily Times, November 28, 2002.
+&lt;sup>9 See: Akmal Hussain: Commodities and the Displacement of Desire, Daily Times, November 28, 2002.

-10 R. Barthes: Mythologies, Paladin, London 1973, Pages 95 to 97.
+&lt;sup>10 R. Barthes: Mythologies, Paladin, London 1973, Pages 95 to 97.

-11 Akmal Hussain, op.cit.
+&lt;sup>11 Akmal Hussain, op.cit.